 In 2013, Feed Ontario contracted with Link2Feed’s food bank case management software to rollout their client intake system across the province.
 For the first year, use of the system was voluntary to refine the model for data collection.
 In 2015, use of the system was mandated for all Feed Ontario members and the rollout of the system was completed in 2016.

 Feed Ontario member agencies collect household demographic information and report on usage statistics for clients accessing their services.
 This provides consistent service standards and data collection standards for all people seeking emergency food across the province.

 A set of provincially required fields were developed and additional options were given to members to localize tracking efforts or for the collection of additional fields.

-In 2017, the Feed Ontario released their first “Hunger Report” using the data from Link2Feed.
+In 2017, Feed Ontario released their first “Hunger Report” using the data from Link2Feed’s food bank case management software.
 This iteration of the report represents the first time their organization, or any provincial hunger association in Canada, was able to release a longitudinal report, as previous iterations of the report used a point in time study.

 Having a year’s worth of real-time data, Feed Ontario was able to speak to not only the total number of people using their services, but also to the frequency at which clients accessed in that year.
 One key insight of the report is that 50% of households only accessed food bank services three times or less per year (29% were only once), demonstrating these services are used on an emergency rather than ongoing basis.